 - A great welcome and well-tailored onboarding program increase employee retention

-- Onboarding programs minimize time-to-performance in more than 60 % of cases
+- Onboarding minimize time to performance in more than 60 % of cases

 - You save costs.
 Employees are a costly asset in the company - especially if you lose them fast.
-25 percent of all employees hand in their notice within the first year, and it costs a company about 75.000 USD if a salaried employee quits after 4-6 months
+25 percent of all employees hand in their notice within the first year.
+This costs a company about 75.000 USD if a salaried employee quits after 4-6 months

 - Engaged employees deliver better results and effective onboarding increase employee engagement with more than 20 %